tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.71
+ * NCubeManager.copyBranch() added - copy from one ApplicationID to another ApplicationID (all cubes).
+The target branch is always copied to in SNAPSHOT mode.
+The target branch must be empty.
+ * NCubeManager.getBranchCount() added.
+This API will ask the persister directly how many n-cubes are in a particular branch.
+ * CellInfo as Map - Converts a CellInfo into a Map instance
 * 3.4.70
  * Performance enhancement: Permissions checks are faster
  * Persister logging showing method names and key arguments